skiv4b/group-2-FIT-Interactive-Coaching-System/README.md

 ---

 ## **Setup Instructions**
-Check the [official documentation](https://ai.google.dev/edge/mediapipe/solutions/setup_python) for more details.

 ### **1. Prerequisites**
 Ensure you have **Python 3.8 - 3.12** installed on your machine.
-(Note: Mediapipe is not yet compatible with 3.13+ versions of Python)
+(Note: Mediapipe is not yet compatible with 3.13+ versions of Python.
+Check the [official documentation of Mediapipe](https://ai.google.dev/edge/mediapipe/solutions/setup_python) for more details.)

 You’ll need the following libraries to run the project: